ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 # Lab 10: Providing the UI with Products

 The UI is limited by CORS.
-The easiest way to handle this, is to use a backend for frontend (BFF) pattern.
-This basically means providing an single API for the frontend to use, that is specifically built for the frontend.
-And by placing on the same domain as the frontend, security is also a lot simpler, as cookie based authentication works.
+The easiest way to handle this is to use a backend-for-frontend (BFF) pattern.
+This basically means providing a single API for the frontend to use, that is specifically built for the frontend.
+By placing it on the same domain as the frontend, security is also a lot simpler, as cookie-based authentication just works.

 So, to do that in this project, you already have the __WebDevWorkshop.Web__ project.
 Here you can add whatever API you need for the frontend.
 And to the frontend (the UI project), it will look as if it is hosted on the same host, as it also reverse proxies the frontend for you.